 Alumni Association Board of Directors Award Recipients

-On June 3, 2017, 11 Skidmore alumni will be recognized during Reunion Weekend at the Alumni Association Recognition Ceremony for their professional and life achievements and contributions to the College (featured below).
-They were selected by the Alumni Awards Committee, which began considering nominations in the fall and met in early February to make their selections.
+On June 2, 2018, a group of Skidmore alumni will be recognized during Reunion Weekend at the Alumni Association Recognition Ceremony for their professional and life achievements and contributions to the College (featured below).
+They will be selected by the Alumni Awards Committee, which will begin considering nominations in the fall and meet in early February 2018 to make their selections.

 One of the most gratifying experiences of being a Skidmore alumna/us is the opportunity to recognize and celebrate the accomplishments of one of our own.
 The Alumni Association Board of Directors actively seeks to identify alumni who deserve to be recognized for their achievements.
 If you know a Skidmore alumna/us who meets the criteria for one of these awards, visit the Call for Nominations page to learn more and fill out a nomination.

 Reunion 2017 Awards Recipients

 Margaret “Moddy” Gentile McKeown ’72